Derderderr/CTF-Image-Solver/README.md

-CTF Image Tool
+CTF forensic, stego images tasks

-For forensic, stego tasks
+  Use:
 1️. put .py in same folder as images
-2. active the virtiual environment - python3 -m venv venv, source venv/bin/activate
+2. active the virtiual environment - python3 -m venv venv, source venv/bin/activate (do this for every new session)
 3. download the packages - pip install numpy pillow
 4. configure settings at top //each has comments for usage
 5. run - python Image_Solver.py

-Output → ./OUTPUT/ folder
+6. FInd ./OUTPUT/ folder

-Scan for each output to see potential flags
+7. Scan for each output to see potential flags